 Useful Resources

-Alliance Advocacy Messages
+Alliance Advocacy Products

 Alliance for Child Protection in Humanitarian Action - Bank of Key Advocacy Messages for Child Protection in Humanitarian Action, including Annex on the Essential and Life-Saving nature of Child Protection in Humanitarian Action